chaos-indivisvm/handbook/docs/index.md

 - Armed
 - Actively attacking
 - Authorization of Officer to engage target
-- Furfags or Bronies (after they give us traffic)
+- Furfags or Bronies or Child Avatars (after they give us traffic)

 ###.
 Additional Reading

-+ Drama:
-Drama will without a doubt exist in any community.
-Drama destroys the morale of the group, If you go out of your way to cause it you will be dealt with swiftly.
-If someone is going out of their way to cause problems, contact an Enforcer.

 + Coping with Boredom:
 - Don't be antisocial - Make friends, get on mumble and have fun!
 Discord is also an option now.